 Fuel economy is rated at 15/21 city/highway mpg with RWD and 14/20 with 4WD.

 The Escalade ESV is fitted as standard with GM's Magnetic Ride Control, an adaptive damping system that endows the SUV with a smooth ride and relatively responsive handling.

 Trim Level Breakdown

-The Escalade ESV and its one comparable rival, the Lincoln Navigator L, are by far the largest full-size luxury 'utes on the market, offering far more third-row space and cargo room than any of their competitors.
+The Escalade ESV and its one comparable rival, the slightly shorter Lincoln Navigator L, are by far the biggest full-size luxury 'utes on the market, offering more third-row space and cargo room than any of their competitors.
 The only other options in this class are smaller vehicles like the Mercedes-Benz GL-Class, the Infiniti QX56 and the Audi Q7.